mysociety/political_tweets/README.md

 Now you'll need to [create a Twitter application](https://apps.twitter.com).
 Once created edit the `.env` file with the Consumer Key and Consumer secret of your newly created app.

+Then you'll need to migrate the database.

+    bundle exec rake db:migrate

 ## Usage

 The application is made up of a Sinatra app and Resque background workers.
 In order to run all of these at once first install [Foreman](https://github.com/ddollar/foreman#installation) and then run: